herraChron/GhostFetch/README.md

 Message IDs are the numbers in the Telegram URL (e.g. `t.me/chatname/26473`) or visible in the message info on desktop.

 Each batch you send becomes a job.
-Jobs queue up automatically — you don't have to wait for one to finish before sending the next.
+Jobs queue automatically — you don't have to wait.

+### File browser

+Use `/files` (or tap **📂 Open Files** after any download) to browse your downloads.
+From there you can:

+- Tap a file to have the bot send it back to you
+- Tap 🗑 to delete a single file
+- Delete an entire folder or wipe everything

 ### Commands